Msc International

 Jewish Heritage

-At one point in its history, Morocco was home to around 300,000 Jews and many Moroccans continue to embrace their Judeo-Moroccan heritage, this cultural diversity of modern-day Morocco reflects its historic vantage point as a gateway to Europe and the world.
-Our Jewish heritage tours are an opportunity for an exotic cultural tour to explore an important part of Moroccan history, traditions and culture of the Jewish community in Morocco.
-With nearly thousands of years of history, this tour has more to offer than just the classic imperial cities tours.
+At one point in its history, Morocco was home to around 300,000 Jews, and many Moroccans continue to embrace their Judeo-Moroccan heritage.
+This cultural diversity reflects the country's historic vantage point as a gateway to Europe and the rest of the world.
+Our Jewish heritage tours offer an opportunity to explore an important part of Moroccan history and the traditions and culture of the Jewish community in Morocco on an exotic cultural tour.
+With a history spanning nearly thousands of years, this tour offers much more than the classic imperial cities tours.

-Explore historic synagogues, holy Jewish temples, vibrant markets, Mellahs (Jewish quarters), stunning landscapes and Andalusian gardens as well as the famous Jewish Museum and one of its kind in the Arab world & Africa and Taste Moroccan Jewish cuisine & enjoy Kosher food options and much more all in the convenience of hand-picked hotels and venues and with the companionship & guidance of local knowledgeable experts in Moroccan Jewish history.
+Explore historic synagogues, holy Jewish temples, vibrant markets, Mellahs (Jewish quarters) and stunning landscapes, as well as the famous Jewish Museum, the only one of its kind in the Arab world and Africa.
+Taste Moroccan Jewish cuisine and enjoy kosher food options, all in the comfort of carefully selected hotels and venues, accompanied by local experts who are knowledgeable about Moroccan Jewish history.

 Transit modes to get around in Morocco

-With its colours, friendly people, customs and traditions, and characteristic architecture, Morocco is a place that compels you to explore every last inch.
+Morocco's colours, friendly people, customs and traditions, and characteristic architecture compel you to explore every last inch of this fascinating country.

-The national airline, Royal Air Morocco (RAM) operates many domestic flights.
+The national airline, Royal Air Maroc (RAM), operates many domestic flights.

 Formalities for your trip to Morocco